 A major challenge is the widening gap between the haves and the have-nots.
 This is one of the biggest challenges in my view.
-The billions of dollars earned by a very few stand in contrast to the large population not profiting from either globalisation nor from low tax and low interest driven innovations in the financial markets.
+The billions of dollars earned by a very few stands in contrast to the large section of the population neither profiting from globalisation nor from low tax and low interest driven innovations in the financial markets.
 This can rapidly get explosive as the example of the Gilets Jaunes or the Yellow Vests demonstrates in France.

 The second challenge is that the renewables are growing but fossil fuel still dominates.
-In spite of a global outcry, the energy transition will only proceed gradually.
+In spite of a global outcry the energy transition will only proceed gradually.
 New finds keep costs of fossil fuels down.
-Or alternatively, is this a strategy of oil producers to slow the alternatives?
+Alternatively, is this a strategy of oil producers to slow the alternatives?
 That is also possible but difficult to predict.

 The good news is that emerging technologies may solve daunting challenges.
 Traditional economics and strategic challenges are defined by scarcity.
 Technological breakthroughs may help to solve society’s most formidable problems such as the interrelated issues of the energy mix and climate change.
 We will have to make sound political decisions regarding the governance and use of new technologies for society to rapidly trap widespread benefits.

 Climate change is here to stay.
-According to one recent paper, a one degree Celsius increase in global temperature will translate into 5-10% more precipitation and extreme weather events around the globe.
+According to a recent paper, a one degree Celsius increase in global temperature will translate into 5-10% more precipitation and extreme weather events around the globe

 Where does business have its most powerful levers to help to shape the future?